aktos-io/aecad/README.md

     - Net classes
     - [Highlight net](https://github.com/ceremcem/aeda/issues/2)
   - Extra pcb layers with components: A zero ohm resistor might be used just like a jumper.
+  - Class based footprint association: Declare your technology, overwrite any of the components when needed.

 # TO BE CONTINUED